colebenedicto/css-exercises/foundations/05-descendant-combinator/README.md

 ### Self Check
-- Do the elements that contain the text "This should be styled" have the correct styles applied?
+- Do the elements that contain the text "This should be styled" have the correct styles applied? yes maam
-- Do the elements that contain the text "This should be unstyled" have no styles applied?
+- Do the elements that contain the text "This should be unstyled" have no styles applied? yes maam

+#### What I learned
+- descendant combinators uses the concept of inheritance, wherein elements that are descendants of another element are the only elements to which changes should be applied to.
+- How does inheritance in css works?
+Can the 'ancestors' be of any type?
+Is there a heirarchy of types/classes'IDs?